Release-Candidate/Tzolkin/docs/contributing.md

 See GitHub's documentation about how to contribute for details: [Collaborating with issues and pull requests](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests).

-## Common Tasks Developing FSHARP_TEMPLATE
+## Common Tasks Developing Tzolkin

 ### Jupyter Notebooks

-The Jupyter Notebooks are located in the project root directory FSHARP_TEMPLATE, named
+The Jupyter Notebooks are located in the project root directory Tzolkin, named

 ### Changing and Generating Documentation

-All files to generate the MkDocs documentation for Read The Docs are located in the directory FSHARP_TEMPLATE/tzolkin_calendar/docs.
+All files to generate the MkDocs documentation for Read The Docs are located in the directory Tzolkin/docs.

-All needed packages to develop FSHARP_TEMPLATE are installed in a virtual environment using pipenv, so your system-wide Python installation isn't affected by it.
+All needed packages to develop Tzolkin are installed in a virtual environment using pipenv, so your system-wide Python installation isn't affected by it.

 First, install pipenv if you don't already have it installed:

 python -m pip install --upgrade pipenv and install all needed packages to develop tzolkin-calender:

-cd FSHARP_TEMPLATE
+cd Tzolkin
 python -m pipenv install --dev
-That command installs all packages in Pipfile/Pipfile.lock in the directory tzolkin-calender, the root directory of FSHARP_TEMPLATE.
+That command installs all packages in Pipfile/Pipfile.lock in the directory tzolkin-calender, the root directory of Tzolkin.

 More information about pipenv can be found at Pipenv.